 -

-Below, you’ll find the lists created by both Brian and myself.
-Have a listen, then go deep dive her albums and let us know in the comments below which songs would have made your list.
+Below is the Spotify link to the soundtrack in its entirety.
+Have a listen and let us know in the comments below which songs would have made your list.

 Leave a comment